-The train, which floats on a monorail via a magnetic levitation system called maglev, was going at nearly 200km/h (120 mph) when it crashed near Lathen.
+The train, which floats on a monorail via a magnetic levitation system called magley, was going at nearly 200km/h (120 mph) when it crashed near Lathen.

-Rescuers had to use ladders and cranes to reach the train
+cranes to reach the train

 Damaged carriages were left balancing on track 5m (16ft) in the air, hampering rescue efforts.